 Overflows or spilled gasoline could contact a hot engine or exhaust system and cause a fire, which could result in serious injury or death.
 Do not allow gasoline to contact hot components.

-Always remove the fuel cap slowly and fill the fuel tank slowly to prevent spillage.
+Always fill the fuel tank slowly to prevent spillage.
 Do not overfill the fuel tank.
 Leave space in the tank to allow for the fuel to expand.